 If you and your son were receiving Social Security benefits on your husband's record before his incarceration, benefits to you and your son would continue during his incarceration.

-If your coverage ends while you're in jail because you didn't pay your Medicare premiums, you'll be able to enroll during the general enrollment period (January through March of each year).
-If you enroll during a general enrollment period, your Part B coverage will start in July in the year in which you enroll.
-You will be responsible for any unpaid past-due premiums and you may have to pay a late enrollment penalty for as long as you have Part B. Learn more about the Part B late enrollment penalty.
+If your coverage ends while you're in jail because you didn't pay your premiums, you can enroll during the general enrollment period (January through March of each year).
+If you enroll during the general enrollment period, your Part B coverage will start the 1st day of the month after you enroll.
+You will be responsible for any unpaid past-due premiums.
+You may have to pay a late enrollment penalty for as long as you have Part B. Learn more about the Part B late enrollment penalty.